TareqK/Compiler-Construction-Course/Notes/languageTranslation.markdown

 for the variables and other data structures, while a stack is used for recursion, nested functions, and procedures during execution.
-This scheme is best used with block structured languages (Imperative/Procedural languages) such as all ALGOL-like languages including Pascal, C, Modula, Ada, etc.
+This scheme is best used with block structured languages (Imperative/Procedural languages) such as all ALGOL-like languages including Pascal, C, Modula, Ada, etc. Most languages today use this scheme.

-**TODO ADD DIAGRAM OF THIS ENVIRONMENT MEMORY MAP.
-TAKE IT FROM ASHJAN**

-Indeed, most languages today use this scheme.

 Languages with strong static structures are more likely to be compiled. ie, generally, imperative languages are compiled.
 Conversely,